sedge/minimap/README.md

 # minimap

-Simple, elegant data mapping and string templating without the bells and whistles.
+Simple data mapping and string templating without the bells and whistles.

 ## Require it